Aligetirohitkumar/Zomato-Data-Analysis/README.md

  #ZOMATO DATA ANALYSIS

- Overview
+ -Overview

-This project analyzes Zomato data to derive meaningful insights about restaurants, customer preferences, pricing trends, and other key aspects of the food industry.
+-This project analyzes Zomato data to derive meaningful insights about restaurants, customer preferences, pricing trends, and other key aspects of the food industry.
 The goal is to use data-driven approaches to uncover patterns and trends that can help improve business strategies or enhance user experience.

-Dataset
+-Dataset

-The dataset used in this project is sourced from Zomato Dataset.
+-The dataset used in this project is sourced from Zomato Dataset.
 Ensure you have the dataset in the appropriate directory before running the analysis.
 [Zomato data .csv](https://github.com/user-attachments/files/18532281/Zomato.data.csv)

-The project analyzes Zomato data to derive meaningful insights about restaurants, customer preferences, pricing trends, and other key aspects of the food industry.
+-The project analyzes Zomato data to derive meaningful insights about restaurants, customer preferences, pricing trends, and other key aspects of the food industry.
-Several visualizations (PNG images) were generated as outputs to provide insights into the data.
+-Several visualizations (PNG images) were generated as outputs to provide insights into the data.

 ![Image](https://github.com/user-attachments/assets/519b7604-a7af-4502-a0d1-cae10f14f875)
 ![Image](https://github.com/user-attachments/assets/f1afff98-b665-4cc0-a0cb-047de8fe83af)